The Best Wine Fridges On The Market, According To Reviews

 EuroCave La Première S

 EuroCave designs some of the most luxurious — and expensive — models on this list, but they are also some of the best-loved by serious wine collectors.
-Coming in at around $2,000, the EuroCave La Première S Wine Cellar is the definition of an investment, but if you're buying many bottles of wine every month, it might be worth thinking about.
+Coming in at four figures, the EuroCave La Première S Wine Cellar is the definition of an investment, but if you're buying many bottles of wine every month, it might be worth thinking about.
 The EuroCave brand is restaurant quality, for starters, with lauded warranties and service.

 This model holds around 70 bottles with removable and adjustable shelves, and it contains a remote LED light system and an alarm that lets you know if the humidity level is falling below where you want it to be.
 For the eco-conscious, you'll be happy to know it's also energy-efficient.
 On the design side, it has an opaque door that locks, which protects the bottles from ultraviolet light and sticky fingers.